whiffee/Jupyter_caveman/readme.md

 __Install the Python Framework__

-Right click the unzipped directory and open it in a terminal.
+Right click the unzipped caveman directory and open it in a terminal.
 You can type _ls_ to view the directory contents.
 Then run the installation command.
 It's actually pretty neat that pip can install any number of modules named in a text list, meanwhile ensuring that the exact version you specify is installed in each case.

 <img src="https://github.com/whiffee/Jupyter_caveman/blob/main/install_requirements.png" width=70% height=70%/>